Traceability & Risk Assessment

 About the risk assessment process:

-- Once a supplier has passed the risk assessment, the relationship between Victoria’s Secret & Co. and a qualified supplier begins with a written master sourcing agreement wherein the supplier certifies that its factories and any that it may contract with will comply with Victoria’s Secret & Co.’s Supplier Code of Conduct, including codes and any applicable laws pertaining to slavery and human trafficking.
+Once a supplier has passed the risk assessment, the relationship between VS&Co and a qualified supplier begins with a written master sourcing agreement wherein the supplier certifies that its factories and any that it may contract with will comply with VS&Co's Supplier Code of Conduct, including codes and any applicable laws prohibiting slavery and human trafficking.
 No subcontracting is permitted without prior approval.

-- Each supplier must agree to allow Victoria’s Secret & Co., or an independent third party hired by Victoria’s Secret & Co. to conduct an audit of their production locations without prior notice.
+Each supplier must agree to allow VS&Co, or an independent third party hired by VS&Co to conduct an audit of their production locations without prior notice.
 IPS or a third-party auditing firm conducts announced or unannounced audits of each of our approved factories at least annually to ensure compliance with our Supplier Code of Conduct and supply chain standards.
 We may conduct more frequent reviews of factories located in countries designated as high risk by the U.S. State Department's Trafficking in Persons Report or identified through the company’s annual risk assessment process.
 Certain exemptions from annual audits may be granted to highly compliant factories with consistent and robust compliance.
-Victoria’s Secret & Co. requires a pre-production audit of all new factories to ensure the factory can meet our standards before production can begin.
+VS&Co requires a pre-production audit of all new factories to ensure the factory can meet our standards before production can begin.

 We conduct additional focused risk assessments on specific commodities, regions and groups such as migrant workers.
 In addition, all suppliers are required to certify that they have received, read and understand our no forced labor policy.